Hello and welcome to the ISK website for the 2018/2019 academic year.

 Although this is ‘new business’ ISK is also going into a cycle of re-accreditation with IPC and IMYC and accreditation for IEYC.

 The student numbers are increasing as I write this introduction, with the current total being 153.

 So to conclude ISK with its international educational programme, international student profile and international range of teachers is clearly moving into a new and aspiring time of its life.
 So if you are a prospective family, looking for a school in Geoje, please come and visit us and see for yourself.
 You will not be disappointed!

 International School of Koje

-ISK is a coeducational international school for children from 4 years old to Year 9 (UK) or Grade 8 (US).
+ISK is a coeducational international school for children from Nursery to Year 11 (UK) or Grade 10 (US).
 We follow the International Early Years Curriculum (IEYC), International Primary Curriculum (IPC) and International Middle Years Curriculum (IMYC).
 We are a truly international school, currently with around 150 students from all over the world.

 ISK is owned by the Seyoung Foundation, chaired by the CEO of DSME (Daewoo Shipbuilding and Marine Engineering).
 The Seyoung Foundation also owns the local university, Koje College, and Okpo Kindergarden.

 The role of the Seyoung Foundation is to oversee the finances of ISK.
 They appoint a Head of School, who reports to the Seyoung Foundation at board meetings.

 In 1975 DSME created an international school department for their contractors’ children and it was called Daewoo Foreign School.
 In 2002 the school was established as an independent organization and was renamed Okpo International School.